-I am one of those people who has been lucky enough to do what I love my entire career.
+I’m lucky enough to have done what I love for my entire career.

 I have been a non-profit organization leader for my entire career, having created my first community initiative for youth when I was 17 years old.
 Since then, most organizations I’ve worked with and led have also been youth serving organizations.
 The scope or service areas of the organizations have ranged from local/rural to local/urban to statewide to regional to national and international.
 As a leader I’ve had a range of responsibilities as well, including creating, growing, maintaining, sustaining, and even mercifully putting to rest organizations.

 Today I continue to believe in the power of non-profit organizations as catalysts for good.
 I am passionate about the role of non-profits to create sustainable social change and achieve the greater good for all through collective change leadership.
 Animating this passion has been a life-long pursuit and led me to the conviction that we human beings have a responsibility to:

 In 2005 I moved to Washington, DC from my home state of Iowa.
 In Iowa I had been the executive director and a founding board member of Iowa’s statewide teen pregnancy prevention organization; a developer and master trainer of several teen pregnancy prevention programs that were replicated nationally; a writer of numerous articles and curricula; a youth worker and counselor; and had held local, state, regional, national, and international leadership positions in both religious and public service organizations.
 I also had the opportunity to author several books, a couple of which were nominated for book awards, and one actually won.

 Throughout my life I have been a non-traditional student.
 While working full-time and raising a family, I have been fortunate to earn degrees in religion and English at William Penn University, a Master of Science degree in counseling from Drake University, and the Doctor of Philosophy in Organizational Leadership (Nonprofit Concentration) at Eastern University.
 I have also benefitted from some excellent professional training and development: